gbengafash/git-activity/rollcall.md

 -------------------------------------------------
 _Are we doing this in reverse alphabetical order?_ _Apparently not_

-* Stephen Gbenga Fashoto, University of Swaziland, Kwaluseni, Swaziland *Email: sgfashoto@uniswa.sz
+* Stephen Gbenga Fashoto, University of Swaziland

+     *Email: sgfashoto@uniswa.sz
      *IRC: Sfashoto
      *GitHub: gbengafash